R4DDER5/CZ/new-project-scope.md

 #### Candidate Auditing

-Candidates will need to be audited.
+Candidates will need to be audited at each stage of their progress.
-Currently this is done via group management, this can improved....
-The whole idea of candidate auditing depends on stages - this has been handled via groups, layering?
+Currently this is done via group management, questions are asked, relevant details are completed - this could be better The whole idea of candidate auditing depends on stages - this has been handled via groups, layering?
+The previous level of answers and responses should layer on top of any new questions presented at any new stage.
+At all stages notifications should be sent to releant people included in notifications.
 Candidate auditing = stages of progress in the candidate cycle
-Use forms in this part of the process this will change the game.
+Ideally in any new system we would use forms combined with groups to achieve existing functionality.
 The questions are the same as screening - they will all need some type of form element - text, checkbox, select from list The diifference is entirely due to progress,